benjels/WikipediaListPageArticleFinder/README.txt

+-dependencies of run this code are in the requirements.txt file that is part of this repo.

+-this code contains some absolute file paths

 unfortunately, the way that lists of articles are done in wikipedia is not standardised and as it is not completely trivial to write code that can collect articles from lists that works for every article.